strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## Developer Quick Start

-To build Strimzi from source you need an Kubernetes or OpenShift cluster available.
-You can install either [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [minishift](https://www.okd.io/minishift/) to have access to a cluster on your local machine.
+To build Strimzi from a source you need a Kubernetes or OpenShift cluster available.
+If you do not have existing Kubernetes cluster, you can install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to have access to a cluster on your local machine.

 You will also need access to several command line utilities.
 See the [pre-requisites section](#build-pre-requisites) for more details.
-Make sure your minishift user has `cluster-admin` role - see [minishift](#Minishift) setup details.

 ## Build from source

-To build Strimzi from source the operator and Kafka code needs to be compiled into Docker container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
+To build Strimzi from a source the operator and Kafka code needs to be compiled into Docker container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
 The easiest way to make your personal Strimzi builds accessible, is to place them on the [Docker Hub](https://hub.docker.com/).
 The instructions below use this method, however other build options (including options for limited or no network access) are available in the sections below this quick start guide.
-The commands below should work for both minishift and minikube clusters:

 1. If you don't have one already, create an account on the [Docker Hub](https://hub.docker.com/).
 Then log your local Docker client into the Hub using: